ConPaaS-team/conpaas/docs/internals.rst

 A ConPaaS Services Image contains all the necessary components needed in order to run the ConPaaS services.
-For deploying arbitrary applications using ConPaaS, the :ref:`the-generic-service` provides a mechanism to install and run the application, along with its dependencies.
+For deploying arbitrary applications using ConPaaS, :ref:`the-generic-service` provides a mechanism to install and run the application, along with its dependencies.
 The installation, however, has to happen during the initialization of every new node that is started, for example in the ``init.sh`` script of the Generic Service.
 If installing the application with its dependencies